Chicken Coop shed essentials

 Chicken nesting boxes

-A nesting box is essential as it gives chickens a safe place to lay their eggs without risk of damage until you are able to collect them.
+A nesting box is an essential part of a coop as it gives chickens a safe place to lay their eggs so they are protected until you can collect them.

 Again you can purchase nesting boxes that you can use right away inside your chicken shed coop.